 Many of us are hoping to go on a holiday abroad this year – a week, maybe two, to enjoy the warmer weather before it’s time to start putting on those layers, getting out those deeply nourishing products and cooking up those toasty, comforting meals.
-But with 2020 being the year that none of us could have predicted, more of us are opting for short staycations; heading away from the city and out to the countryside or coast, or even just making mini transformations to our homes to make them more like a haven.
+But with the way things are at the moment that none of us could have predicted, more of us are opting for short staycations; heading away from the city and out to the countryside or coast, or even just making mini transformations to our homes to make them more like a haven.
 Whatever you’re choosing to do this summer, we’re here to show you that it can still be a relaxing experience; a few small steps can make all the difference to your physical and mental wellbeing.

 OUR FAVOURITE WAYS TO STAY WELL IN THE SUMMER MONTHS